Strong order-one convergence of the Euler method for random ordinary differential equations driven by semi-martingale noises: Strong convergence for semi-martingale noises

-\begin{remark} If the initial condition $X_0$ is bounded almost surely, then \eqref{XtboundLXMt} shows that $X_t$ is also bounded almost surely, uniformly on a bounded interval $t\in [0, T].$ In this case, the conditions on the derivative of $f=f(t, x, y)$ can be relaxed to have an arbitrary growth on $x$.
+\begin{remark} If the initial condition $X_0$ is bounded almost surely, then \cref{XtboundLXMt} shows that $X_t$ is also bounded almost surely, uniformly on a bounded interval $t\in [0, T].$ In this case, the conditions on the derivative of $f=f(t, x, y)$ can be relaxed to have an arbitrary growth on $x$.
 Similarly, if the noise has bounded support almost surely, uniformly on $t\in [0, T],$ then the derivatives are allowed to grow with $y$.
 If the initial condition has no bounded support but higher moments are bounded, then appropriate power growths on $x$ are allowed.
-Even the uniform Lipschitz condition \eqref{LtLXbound} may be relaxed to bound such as
+Even the uniform Lipschitz condition \cref{LtLXbound} may be relaxed, provided higher-order moments of $X_0$ are finite. \end{remark}